Night is the Mother of Day.

 Daylight

-Your brain’s melatonin production is controlled by daylight (melatonin is one of your body’s own sleep hormone).
+Your brain's production of sleep hormone is controlled by daylight.
 Making sure you get a few doses of natural daylight every day helps oil the wheels of your body’s own body clock, so it doesn’t break down.18

 Sleep Diary: